tomporvaz/tomporvaz.github.io/README.md

 *Where you can catch up on Tom Porvaznik's latest projects*

+[Choropleth of US Educational Attainment](https://tomporvaz.github.io/fcc_data-viz_choropleth/) This map shows educational attainment by county as a color scale.

 [Tempreature Variance Heat Map](https://tomporvaz.github.io/fcc_data-viz_heat-map/) Using D3.js, this heatmap visually displays trends in tempreature variations across 262 years.

 [Bicycling Scatter Plott](https://tomporvaz.github.io/fcc_data-viz_scatter-plot/) This graph plots the 35 Fastest cycling times up Alpe d'Huezs with a legend noting which racers have doping allegations.